-Buying a new vehicle can be a very exciting time, but it is important to make sure you don’t get carried away.
-Whether you are buying a new car, van or motorbike you should undertake numerous checks on the vehicle to help decide whether you should buy the vehicle in question.
+Buying a new vehicle can be a very exciting time, but it’s important to make sure you don’t get carried away.
+Whether you are buying a new car, van or motorbike, you should undertake numerous vehicle checks to help decide whether you should buy it.

-To help make a more informed decision, make sure you test drive the car properly before reaching a decision, as well as considering the factors below.
+To help make a more informed decision, make sure you test drive the car properly before buying the vehicle and consider the factors below.

 If you don’t know the true value of a car or van, how can you expect to pay the correct amount for it?